iiab/iiab/roles/jupyterhub/docs/README.md

 * This IIAB package permits individal users to start using their own notebook on the server without needing an individual server account.
 * Once a user signs in with a user name, and password, these credentials are stored, and are used thereafter to gain access to the user's files.
 * Individual folders are created for all student work in the path /var/lib/protected/.
 Individual students will only be able to see their own work in that directory.
-* Students will not have any priviletes outside of their own folder.
+* Students will not have any privileges outside of their own folder.
+* They may upload jupyter notebooks from a local machine, and download the current state of their work via a normal browser download.